WildCodeSchool/st-reactive-streams/README.md

 ## Test Spring Boot Reactive Beer Consumer

-* Start Quarkus Application with `mvn quarkus:run` or with the `Main` class in your IDE.
+* Start Quarkus Application with `mvn quarkus:dev` or with the `Main` class in your IDE.
 * Run Spring Boot Application with `mvn spring-boot:run` or with the `Application` class in your IDE.

 ## Credits